centerforbiophotonics/tao_barcode_scanner_2/README.md

 ![flow chart](diagram.png?raw=true)

 TAO Barcode Scanner is a project that provides a react.js front end client designed to handle the tracking of attendance at events by means of barcode scans.
-It both serves a react.js app to the browser, and also acts as an intermediary between the client and a secondary server by making the appropriate API calls to fetch the data it needs.
+It both serves a react.js app to the browser, and also acts as an intermediary between said client and a secondary server by making the appropriate API calls to fetch required data.

 Dependancies: